sagemath/trac_to_gh/Issue 1253.md

 ```
 Darwin-9.1.0
 ```
-So far we need fixes for
+we need the same fix for
 * gmp
 * python
-But probably some more down the road.
+* clisp
 I am taking care of those.

 Cheers,